tinko26/ao/docs/api/src/ao_sys/ao_recv_obj.h.md

 );
 ```

-This type represents a function beginning or ending a receiving.
+This type represents a function beginning or ending a receiving of an object.

 # Functions